 Life During Construction

 Here’s one of the best lies we ever told ourselves: “We’ll be done building in three months.”
-We believed it, too!
+We believed it, honest.

 In spite of warnings from a social worker that we wouldn’t be allowed to camp indefinitely, we eventually gave up the old house.
 Even sitting empty, it cost more than a grand a month, money that could be spent on construction supplies.